 One of the defining features of unconferences is the emergent agenda.
 As the event progresses, the schedule and content evolve based on the interests and needs of the participants.
 Popular sessions get scheduled, while less popular ones may not happen.

 Unconferences prioritize networking and peer learning, promoting the exchange of knowledge and experiences among participants.
-The diversity of topics covered in unconferences depends on the interests and expertise of the attendees, often leading to multiple concurrent sessions covering various subjects.
+The diversity of topics at unconferences depends on attendees’ interests and expertise, often leading to multiple concurrent sessions on various subjects.

 Popular formats for unconferences include BarCamp, Open Space Technology, and EdCamp, each with its own set of principles and guidelines for organizing participant-driven events.